buahaha/allianceauth-imicusfat/README.md

-# allianceauth-bfat
+# allianceauth-imicusfat

-A FAT system built for the Evictus Alliance
+A FAT system built for the Evictus Alliance.
+Allows for usage alongside built in FAT system.